spang-lab/harp/README.md

 ###  Visualization and Benchmark

-We provide another package **harplication**, for showcasing harp in a vignette and reproducing the results of our papar.
+We provide another package [harplication] (https://github.com/spang-lab/harplication), for showcasing harp in a vignette and reproducing the results of our papar.

 **Harp: A Platform Independent Deconvolution Tool** by\
 Zahra Nozari, Paul Hüttl, Jakob Simeth, Marian Schön, James.A.
 Hutchinson, Rainer Spang, 2025.